Phylliida/MemoryMappedFileIPC/README.md

 [https://github.com/cloudtoid/interprocess](https://github.com/cloudtoid/interprocess) seems good, however named semaphores weren't supported on the version of .net I wanted to use, which is why this library exists.

+[https://github.com/justinstenning/SharedMemory/](https://github.com/justinstenning/SharedMemory/) is a great alternative, however it doesn't support any number of publishers and subscribers on the same channel.

 Named pipes are an alternative to shared memory.
 However they are slower, and the async read/write methods aren't supported in the version of mono I was using (Resonite).